DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Author: Hon A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand, 2011.

 Although the main cause of melanoma is the sun, genes are important too.
 Molecular genetic study of melanoma (genomics) is rapidly increasing our understanding of the disease and how to treat it.
 It's a very complicated field of research.
-This page is a short description of why genomics are important.
+This page is a short description of why genomics is important.

 See also Genetics of melanoma.